nathnp/Nathans-site/content/posts/2024/upcoming-flights/index.md

 <h2>That's A Lot Of Flying</h2>
 <hr>

 Yep, it is.
 Flying is something I love to do, and I'm pretty excited for all this.
 Right after the Texas trip, I'll be going to a Ravens game 🏈.
+While I am going to the airport for this, that's just to park.
+I'm taking the train to the stadium.
 Yes, that will be a post as well.

 [^1]: About a month after I get back.

-[^2]: It's easier for my to fly to Dallas to meet up, than to fly to Houston.
+[^2]: It's easier for me to fly to Dallas to meet up, than to fly to Houston.